bdellaterra/bzb/README.md

 --no-preview,-V                    | Disable preview pane that shows file/directory contents
---no-persist,-P                    | Exit browser after editing a file --no-edit,-E                       | Log selections to file instead of launching editor --relative,-r                      | Use relative paths instead of absolute paths --autosave-history,-ah             | Save queries so Ctrl-p and Ctrl-n will cycle through search history --autoload-query,-aq               | Restore last query used in a directory upon entering it --autosave-session,-as             | Save bookmarks and view/sort settings continuously
+--no-persist,-P                    | Exit browser after editing a file --no-edit,-E                       | Log selections to file instead of launching editor --no-full-path,-F                  | Use relative paths instead of full/absolute paths --autosave-history,-ah             | Save queries so Ctrl-p and Ctrl-n will cycle through search history --autoload-query,-aq               | Restore last query used in a directory upon entering it --autosave-session,-as             | Save bookmarks and view/sort settings continuously